Country of Operation

-Within service delivery, Care has 3 focus areas: the hospital, primary health clinics, and villiage "health guides" outfited with Point of Care diagnostics and who perform education, data-collection, and provide basic care within the community.
+Within service delivery, CARE has 3 focus areas: the hospital, primary health clinics, and village health guides outfitted with Point of Care diagnostics and who perform education, data-collection, and provide basic care within the community.

 While achieving the clinical outcomes on par with international standards, CARE has been able to perform advanced procedures at a fraction of international costs, thereby contributing substantial share in promoting India as a destination for medical tourists.

 CARE Hospitals' philosophy revolves around cost control.
 The costs of single procedures are monitored, accurate diagnosis and recommendations to minimize costs are emphasized, and clinical processes have been developed to mitigate unnecessary expensive invasive procedures.